syeo66/syeo66/README.md

 #### Some Fun Facts About Me

 - 🚀 In love with rockets and space
-- **λ** I prefer FP over OOP, but whatever gets the job done.
 - 📓 neovim &gt; VSC
 - 🌱 Vegan
 - **♂** he/him/his